Updated 12 Aug 2009

 matches the adjoining post and barbed wire fence.

-A traditional Scotch gate is miserly on components and cost.
+A traditional Scotch gate, is miserly on components and cost.

 Designed and erected by John Palmer Aug 2009.

+Vandal-proofing improvements made Apr 2010.
 Named by Rosie Palmer.

 |